-While George Robert Fitzgerald was undergoing a part of his sentence in Newgate, Dublin, his brother, Charles Lionel, got possession of the house and demesne of Turlow, near Castlebar, County Mayo, one of the most lawless places then in Ireland.
+While George Robert Fitzgerald was undergoing a part of his sentence in Newgate, Dublin, his brother, Charles Lionel, got possession of the house and demesne of Turlow, near Castlebar, County Mayo-one of the most lawless places then in Ireland.
 George Robert, as hinted in the former sketch, had armed and organised a band of desperadoes, who knew no will but his, and had no desire but his pleasure.
 All men were in awe of them, and the regular army alone was then held sufficient to curb their outrages.
-When their leader was convicted and imprisoned their spirit was somewhat depressed; but idleness and vice were by habit so deeply engrafted in their minds, that peaceable or honest means of livelihood were scouted by them.
-They were at length proclaimed outlaws; the military chased them; and ultimately a sort of treaty took place, which, like our modern diplomatic negotiations, exhibited only one party endeavouring to outwit the other.
-The desperadoes agreed to give up all their wild courses on a promise of pardon; a great proportion declared they would "take on" for a musket; and, as the army had no objection to receive robbers and murderers to fight for their king, country, and religion, their offer was accepted.
+When their leader was convicted and imprisoned their spirit was somewhat depressed; but idleness and vice were by habit so deeply engrafted in their minds,

+• Having been tried and convicted of a most unparalleled series of assaults upon, and imprisonment of, his own father, he was sentenced to three years' imprisonment; but, as we have before stated, was pardoned (in six months), to the disgrace of the government. that peaceable or honest means of livelihood were scouted by them.
+They were at length proclaimed outlaws; the military chased them; and ultimately, a sort of treaty took place, which, like our modern diplomatic negotiations, exhibited only one party endeavouring to outwit the other.
+The desperadoes agreed to give up all their wild courses on a promise of pardon; a great proportion declared they would "take on" for a musket; and as the army had no objection to receive robbers and murderers to fight for their king, country, and religion, their offer was accepted.